miniman13/videngwiki/software/renewedvision/propresenter-6.md

 ## Configuration and Media Transfer

-Below are the files that need to be transferred to the new Machine to transfer over the old machine's ProPresenter configuration.
+Below are the files that need to be transferred to copy a machine's configuration over to another Mac.

 ProPresenter Library Documents